biophiliummenu

 Click on images for full details

-In addition to lectures by research scientists, each program includes a thematic talk on live organisms in contemporary art and a lecture on opportunities and resources for research-artists relevant to your topic.
+In addition to lectures by research scientists, each online program includes a thematic talk on live organisms in contemporary art and a lecture on opportunities and resources for research-artists relevant to your research topic.

 LOCOMOTION